IU-Capstone-Project-2024/SayNoMore/week3.md

 5. **Documentation and Knowledge Sharing**:
    - **Detailed Documentation**: Update and expand the documentation to reflect new features and provide clear guidance for users and developers.
    - **Team Knowledge Sharing**: Foster ongoing knowledge sharing within the team to ensure everyone is aligned and up-to-date on the latest developments.

-By focusing on these areas, we aim to build a robust, user-friendly travel planning assistant that meets and exceeds user expectations.

 ---